hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

-# Understanding the Jet Architecture and API
+# Understanding Jet Architecture and API

-This chapter provides an overview to the Hazelcast Jet's architecture and API units and elements.
+This chapter provides an overview of Jet's architecture and API concepts.

 ## DAG